 I am interested in fragility, the mobility of material and an environmental shift in human nature.
 Using a trans-media approach, I investigate earth systems, in particular the movement and behaviour of animate and inanimate objects.
 Through experiential and embodied fieldwork methods I monitor erratic changes in landscape.
 Against a pervasive anthropocentric view, my work probes collapsing structures and systems in nature contributing to a wider discussion on instability and environmental change.
 I explore how slow capture in an age of acceleration can influence image/object making as a form of material transformation and transportation.

-Luce is currently artist/curator of international project ‘Esparto’(2016-), with touring exhibition, symposium and trilingual publication; has recently returned from the US opening of her Rabbit Island residency exhibition with performance lecture at DeVos Art Museum, Michigan (2016-17); and her Bideford Black commission (shown Devon 2015, Lincoln 2016) has been selected for the upcoming touring performance exhibition ‘Documents, Alternatives’ (UK/Australia 2017-18).
+Luce is currently artist/curator of international project ‘Esparto’(2016-), with touring exhibition, symposium and trilingual publication; recently exhibited her work for the Rabbit Island residency which opened with her performance lecture at DeVos Art Museum, Michigan (2016-17); and her Bideford Black commission (shown Devon 2015, Lincoln 2016) was selected for the touring performance exhibition ‘Documents, Alternatives’ (UK/Australia 2017-19).
 Major long-term projects include: ‘Guide74’, ‘Estudio de Campo’, ‘Navigating the Erratic’, ‘The Insurmountable and Unknowable Object’, and ‘Mountain Festival’.